-Right now I use mostly conservative artistic method.
-One of ways to conserve objects is by using ceramics as a conservation medium.
+At the moment, I am more mostly used artistic method of conservation.
+One of ways to conserved objects is to use ceramics as a conservation medium.
 Ceramic is the specialty of my studio and I make extensive use of it.
 The ability of ceramics to survive throughout the centuries has always fascinated me.
 By using porcelain I transcend memorable objects from the Soviet era to eternity, for example Fig. 4,6 and 8.
 But I do not limit myself to a particular art medium.
-My methods mainly are focuses on the theme Ostalgia in my research.
-Various artistic media, disciplines and resources used during the creation process.
+My methods are mainly focuses on the theme Ostalgia in my research.
+Various artistic media, disciplines and resources are used during the creation process.
 As you can see in my works I mention above I also make use of short video recordings (Fig.12, 13), photography, screen printing and installations.